byunsj/KoTox-Korean-Toxic-Instruction-Dataset/README.md

 It is designed to address potentially harmful or misleading instructions by including outputs that refrain from providing specific opinions or information in response.

+The dataset has been proven effective in mitigating toxicity in Korean Large Language Models (LLMs).

 # Citation
 ```
 @misc{byun2023automatic,